ableplayer/ableplayer/README.md

 and two tracks (captions and descriptions).
 The second video is hosted on YouTube, and has both a non-described and described version.
 It also has a locally-hosted chapters track.
 Able Player supports mixed playlists, with videos hosted locally or on YouTube.
+Vimeo videos are not yet supported within playlists.

 ```HTML
 <ul class="able-playlist" data-player="my_video_player">